 - respond to the works created by others in a helpful and considerate manner.

-But mentors do so quietly, gently, and stealthily – so that the reins remain firmly in the hands of the child, and the drive remains in the child’s heart.
+But mentors do so quietly, gently, and stealthily – so that the reins remain firmly in the hands of the scholar, and the drive remains in the child’s heart.

-Group projects organized by Quercus Academy — like “The Children’s World Book of Wonders” — serve to enhance our children’s understanding of the beauty and complexity of the world they have inherited, offer them plenty of food for thought, and to help them to cultivate the cognitive, social, and emotional skills they will need to help make the world a better place.
+Group projects organized by Quercus Academy — like “The World Book of Wonders” — serve to enhance our understanding of the beauty and complexity of the world we have inherited, and to help us cultivate the cognitive, social, and emotional skills needed to help make the world a better place.